-In this article you will get LIC AAO Reasoning Pattern, LIC AAO Reasoning Syllabus, LIC AAO Previous Year’s paper analysis of Reasoning, Topic Wise Preparation Tips for Reasoning section LIC AAO 2016, Study Plan for Reasoning Section LIC AAO
+LIC AAO Reasoning- In this article you will get LIC AAO Reasoning Pattern, LIC AAO Reasoning Syllabus, LIC AAO Previous Year’s paper analysis of Reasoning, Topic Wise Preparation Tips for Reasoning section LIC AAO 2019, Study Plan for LIC AAO Reasoning.

-LIC AAO will be conducted on 5th, 6th and 13th March 2016.
-This means you have 3 months to prepare and ace the exam.
+LIC AAO will be conducted on 4th and 5th May 2019 (Tentative).
+This means you have less time to prepare and ace the exam.

 To help you prepare the best, we have started a series of articles on LIC AAO preparation.
 In this series we will tell you the pattern/syllabus, study plan, preparation tips and expected cutoffs of individual sections viz, Quantitative Aptitude, Reasoning, General Awareness and English Language.